-The term hyperparameter is also interchangeably used for model setting.
-Oracle recommends that you use ADP with GLM.
+Oracle recommends that you use Automatic Data Preparation with GLM.

-20.6.1 Data Preparation for Linear Regression
+17.6.1 Data Preparation for Linear Regression

-Learn about Automatic Data Preparation (ADP) for the Generalized Linear Model (GLM) algorithm.
+Learn about Automatic Data Preparation (ADP) for Generalized Linear Model (GLM).

-When ADP is enabled, the algorithm chooses a transformation based on input data properties and other settings.
+When Automatic Data Preparation (ADP) is enabled, the algorithm chooses a transformation based on input data properties and other settings.
 The transformation can include one or more of the following for numerical data: subtracting the mean, scaling by the standard deviation, or performing a correlation transformation (Neter, et. al, 1990).
 If the correlation transformation is applied to numeric data, it is also applied to categorical attributes.